luismmadeirac/dev-env-v2/docs/guides/cheat-sheets/nvim.md

 | :--------- | :---------- |
 | `<C-f>` | Open tmux project sessionizer |

 **What it does:** Opens a fuzzy finder to select and switch between projects in tmux sessions.
+Searches through:
+- Predefined project directories (~/Developer, ~/personal, ~/work, ~/.config, ~/.local/scripts)
+- Up to 20 subdirectories in ~/Developer (depth 1-2)
+- Creates new tmux session if needed or switches to existing one

 ---